sarpermelikertekin/3dv-project/HoloLensBoundingBox/README.md

 # HoloLensBoundingBox (Unity app)

 This repo is based on [**HoloLensCameraStream for Unity**](https://github.com/EnoxSoftware/HoloLensCameraStream).
-The original repository provides tools for mapping image pixel coordinate from the HoloLens video camera to 3D coordinate.
-In this repo, we created a Unity app that
+The original repository provides Unity plugin for mapping image pixel coordinate from the HoloLens video camera to 3D coordinate.
+In this repo, we present a Unity app that
 1. display in real-time what the hololens sees, i.e. HoloLens video stream;
-2. convert bounding box coordinates in image pixel coordinate system to bounding box in HoloLens world coordinate system;
+2. convert bounding box specified in image pixel coordinate system to bounding box in HoloLens world coordinate system;
 3. display the bounding box on top of the HoloLens video stream.

 ## Getting Started